Nesting Season...is Here!

-Did you know that for most of our backyard birds nesting season can last from February until September?
+Did you know most of our backyard birds nest between February and September?

-Studies show that when birds have access to feeders during nesting season they have more successful broods.
+Studies show that when birds have access to feeders they have more successful broods.

 By providing food throughout the nesting season you are helping to increase the bird population.

-Recent research studies show that birds with access to bird feeders often lay their eggs earlier than those without feeders.
-This is significant because earlier broods typically have better rates of survival and fledging success than later ones.
+Recent research studies show that birds with access to feeders often lay eggs earlier than those without - and earlier broods typically have higher survival rates than later ones!

-Feeders also allow breeding females to spend less time searching for food and more time selecting better nesting sites and constructing higher quality nests.
-The adults will also have more time available for protecting their nest, eggs, and young from predators.
+Feeders allow breeding females to spend less time searching for food and more time creating higher quality nests.
+The adults have more time for protecting their nest, eggs, and young from predators.

-When abundant food is accessible to parent birds it means that more food is provided to their chicks.
-This extra nutrition can reduce aggression among nest siblings and increases their rate of growth.
+When abundant food is accessible for parents to provide to their chicks, the extra nutrition can reduce aggression among nest siblings and increases their rate of growth.

-As broods of fledglings leave the nest, they are being fed and taught to eat from feeders by their parents, a fascinating interaction to observe.
+As fledglings leave the nest, they are taught to eat from feeders by their parents, a fascinating interaction to observe.
 Look for the young birds as they follow their parents to the feeder.

 Watch for robins and mockingbirds to dart in and out of trees and shrubs.
 This is a sure indicator that their nest is present.
 Try putting raisins and mealworms on a ground-feeding tray in your yard to entice them to take a snack.